glitznerf/glitznerf.github.io/index.md

 ### Academic Experience
 I have held a variety of academic positions, including my current role as **Minerva Scholar** (entry-level research and teaching position), and previous roles as an **SSPS Project Lead** (to significantly improve a second-year undergraduate computing course) and general **Teaching Assistant**.

-In terms of other academic service, I am in the **Learning & Teaching Committee**, am **organising** the 29th **Postgraduate Combinatorial Conference** ([PCC 2025](https://sites.google.com/view/pcc2025/home)) in Glasgow, have supported the University of Zurich's Blockchain Center as a voluntary **Research Engineer**, represented my undergraduate cohort to both the school of computing and the school of mathematics as a **Class Rep**, and acted as a **Peer Assisted Learning Mentor** for new undergraduate computing students.
+In terms of other academic service, I am in the **Learning & Teaching Committee**, am **organising the 29th Postgraduate Combinatorial Conference** ([PCC 2025](https://sites.google.com/view/pcc2025/home)) in Glasgow, have supported the University of Zurich's Blockchain Center as a voluntary **Research Engineer**, represented my undergraduate cohort to both the school of computing and the school of mathematics as a **Class Rep**, and acted as a **Peer Assisted Learning Mentor** for new undergraduate computing students.

 <p>&nbsp;</p>

 ### Industry Experience
-Before joining academia full-time, I gained industry experiences as a **Software Dev Engineer** at [Amazon](https://www.amazon.co.uk/gp/video/livetv) (in workflow and process automation), **Consultant** for [BearingPoint](https://www.bearingpoint.com/en-gb/) (mainly supporting information security and privacy projects for government and public sector clients), and in **IT Dev & Ops** at the [Global Legal Entity Identifier Foundation](https://www.gleif.org/en).
+Before joining academia full-time, I gained industry experiences as a **Software Dev Engineer** at [Amazon](https://www.amazon.co.uk/gp/video/livetv) (automating workflows and processes), **Consultant** for [BearingPoint](https://www.bearingpoint.com/en-gb/) (supporting information security and privacy projects for government and public sector clients), and in **IT Dev & Ops** (building data processing and visualisation tools for large datasets) at the [Global Legal Entity Identifier Foundation](https://www.gleif.org/en).

 <p>&nbsp;</p>